glycodynamics/gly-docking/README.md

 Writing output ... done.

 ```
 This run should finish within a minute and file "LeY-xray_vina_out.pdbqt" containing all the docked poses will be generated.
-Now repeate docking using Vina-carb and input parameters present in "config_vc.txt" file (as below).
-It should generate a file "LeY-xray_vc_out.pdbqt" taht contains all the docking poses.
+Now repeat docking using Vina-carb and input parameters present in "config_vc.txt" file (as below).
+It should generate a file "LeY-xray_vc_out.pdbqt" that contains all the docking poses.

 **Perform docking using Vina-carb:**